SchlossLab/severe-CDI/paper/paper.md

 ## Feature importance

-We performed permutation feature importance to determine which OTUs contributed the most to model performance ([Figure 3](#fig-features)).
+We performed permutation feature importance to determine which OTUs contributed the most to model performance.
 An OTU was considered important if performance decreased when it was permuted in at least 75% of the train/test splits, with greater differences in AUROC meaning greater importance.
-We plotted log<sub>10</sub>-transformed median relative abundances for the most important OTUs. *Enterococcus* was the most important OTU, being significantly important for all models except for attributable severity on the full dataset.
-The relative abundance of *Enterococcus* was also elevated in severe cases over not severe cases for all severity definitions. *Staphylococcus* was important for the pragmatic and all-cause definitions on the full datasets. *Lactobacillus* was important only for the all-cause definition on the intersection dataset.
+We plotted mean decrease in AUROC alongside log<sub>10</sub>-transformed mean relative abundances for the top OTUs ([Figure 3](#fig-features)).
+There is not always a clear pattern of increased or decreased relative abundance for important OTUs in severe CDI cases, but all of the top 5 OTUs had an increased mean relative abundance in severe cases relative to not severe cases. *Enterococcus* was the most important OTU, being significantly important for all models except for attributable severity on the full dataset.
+Enrichment of *Enterococcus* in *C. difficile* infection and severity has been well-documented in prior studies, thus its importance and increase in abundance for severe cases is not suprising (Schubert et al. 2014;
+**antharam_intestinal_2013?**; **berkell_microbiota-based_2021?**;
+Lesniak et al. 2022). *Staphylococcus* was important for the pragmatic and all-cause definitions on the full datasets, but not for models trained on the intersection dataset. *Lactobacillus* was important only for the all-cause definition on the intersection dataset, and its enrichment during *C. difficile* infection has also been shown in prior studies (**antharam_intestinal_2013?**;
-All remaining OTUs had differences in AUROC \< 0.02 and were only significantly important in one or two of the models.
-For many of the top OTUs, there is wide variance in importance, likely due to the imbalanced nature of the severity outcomes.
-There is not always a clear pattern of increased or decreased relative abundance of important OTUs in severe cases.
+**berkell_microbiota-based_2021?**).
+All remaining OTUs had differences in AUROC \< 0.02 and were only significantly important in one or two of the models at most.
+For many of the top OTUs, there is wide variance in importance, perhaps due to the imbalanced nature of the severity outcomes.

-TODO reference other literature?

 ## Estimating clinical value